Ronald Whittam: Early life and education

-Whittam was born in Chadderton, within the Metropolitan Borough of Oldham, Lancashire, on 21 March, 1925.
+Ronald Whittam was born in Chadderton, within the Metropolitan Borough of Oldham, Lancashire, on 21 March 1925.
 He is the eldest of three sons and one daughter of Edward Whittam and May Whittam.
 His parents owned a bakery business in Butler Green, Chadderton.
 He left school at the age of 14 to work in the family business.
 He voluntarily attended educational evening classes and at the age of 16 had day release to the Municipal Technical College, Oldham.
 He achieved the School Certificate.

 Whittam reached the age of 18 during World War II in 1943 and joined the Royal Air Force.
 He was selected to join the PNB scheme: pilot, navigator, bomb-aimer.
 He passed the PNB scheme, in 50 Initial Training Wing at RAF Bridgnorth, Shropshire.
 In 1947 he was demobbed from National Service, then commenced university life.

-He received his BSc degree in Chemistry, at the University of Manchester in 1951.
+Whittam received his BSc degree in Chemistry, at the University of Manchester in 1951.
 His tutor was Thomas K. Walker who by then had finished working with Chaim Weizmann in the University.
 He gained an early insight for research with Professor Herbert Stanley Raper and Alfred Alexander Harper.

 Whittam founded the Labour Student Club in the Faculty at the University of Manchester and was a member of the executive of the newly formed National Association of Labour Students Organisations, along with Fred Jarvis, Dick Mabon and Bill Wedderburn.